ipsilon/eof/spec/eofv0_verkle.md

    from being assigned to a new instruction.
 2. The heuristic will be considered by compilers optimizing for code size.

-### Prove all jump targets are valid
+### Prove jump targets are valid

+#### Prove all "static jumps"

+By "static jump" we consider a jump instruction directly preceded by a `PUSH` instruction.

+In the solidity generated code all `JUMPI` instructions and 85% of `JUMP` instructions are "static".
+(these numbers must be verified on bigger sample of contracts).

+We can easily validate all static jumps and mark a contracts with "all static jumps valid" at deploy time.
+Then at runtime static jumps can be executed without accessing jumpdest section.

+#### Prove all jumps

 If we can prove that all jump targets in the code are valid, then there is no need for the *jumpdest* section.

-In the solidity generated code all `JUMPI` instructions are "static" (preceded by a `PUSH` instruction).
-Only some `JUMP` instructions are not "static" because they are used to implement returns from functions.

 Erigon project has a
 [prototype analysis tool](https://github.com/ledgerwatch/erigon/blob/devel/cmd/hack/flow/flow.go#L488)